-Arrivals: Please arrive no later then 1pm on the first day; the Large Outdoors minibus will be out the front to collect you.
-From here its around a 1.5 hours drive to our base in Killarney.
+Arrivals: Please arrive no later than 10am on the first day; the Large Outdoors minibus will be out the front to collect you.
+From here its around a 2 hour drive to our base in Killarney.

-Departures: We will aim to enjoy a short walk on the last morning to freshen and help recover from the post St Patrick’s Day hangover.
-Then its a 1.5 hour hop to the airport, please aim to book your flights after 3pm.
+Departures: We will aim to enjoy a short walk on the last morning.
+Then its a 2 hour hop to the airport, with us dropping you off at 3pm.

 Arrivals: Depending on your flight time we maybe able to collect you.
 However, there are regular buses from the airport direct to Killarney.
-You should aim to arrive around 2.30pm so we have time to meet up and head out for our first gentle walk.
+You should aim to arrive around midday so we have time to meet up and head out for our first gentle walk.

 Departures: On the last day we can drop you at the airport for around 12.30pm, if you wish to stay later then again there is a direct bus service.